theranbrig/portfolio-rebuild/blog-posts/2019/css-grid.md

 For more information on CSS Grid I highly recommend checking [http://cssgrid.io](http://cssgrid.io.) taught by Wes Bos.
 It is a fantastic tutorial CSS Grid.

 Also as you have questions be sure to check out the CSS Tricks site at [https://css-tricks.com/snippets/css/complete-guide-grid/](https://css-tricks.com/snippets/css/complete-guide-grid/) to learn more about the grid.

-Check out more of my articles, projects, and other content at [theran.dev](https://theran.dev/blog) or on [twitter](https://twitter.com/wellBuilt).